-Emilie Ritter Saunders, Communications Director
+Emilie Ritter Saunders, Director of Communications & Public Affairs

-Emilie Ritter Saunders joined the Montana Department of Commerce as Communications Director in early 2017.
+Emilie Ritter Saunders joined the Montana Department of Commerce in early 2017.
 Emilie is an award-winning multimedia storyteller and communications strategist whose career began in journalism.
 Prior to joining Commerce, Emilie spent nearly two years as the Communications Director at the Montana Office of Public Instruction under Superintendent Denise Juneau.
 In 2016, Emilie earned a Montana Governor's Award for Excellence for her contributions to growing the Graduation Matters Montana initiative's communications strategy.